PJninja/InSlimVML/README.md

 PACKAGED LIBRARIES
 * Harmony v2.0.4 by pardeike
-* Vale-UI-Library v0.1.0 by PJninja
-* SlimAssist v0.1.0 by PJninja
+* SlimAssist v0.0.2 by PJninja

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++